Azure/azure-docs-sdk-java/docs-ref-services/storage.md

 [Read and write objects to blob storage](https://github.com/Azure-Samples/storage-blob-java-getting-started)
 [Read and write messages with queues](https://github.com/Azure-Samples/storage-queue-java-getting-started)
 [Read files from blob storage in a web app](https://github.com/Azure-Samples/app-service-java-manage-storage-connections-for-web-apps-on-linux)

-Explore more [sample Java code for Azure Storage](https://azure.microsoft.com/resources/samples/?platform=java&term=storage) you can use in your apps.